 Assessment criteria - grade 1 and 2

-Adequate (1): The student recognizes the basics and terminology, but interpreting them is challenging.
+Adequate (1): You recognize the basics and terminology, but interpreting them is challenging.

-Satisfactory (2): The student is familiar with the basics and terminology, but managing the key is partly challenging.
+Satisfactory (2): You know the basics and terminology, but applying the key things is challenging.

 Assessment criteria - grade 3 and 4

 Good (3): You understand the structure of an automation system and the interdependence of different parts.
 You can design more complex application programs, perform sequence controls, make use of history data, and you can test and tune the applications you design.
 You understand the principles so deeply that you know how to locate the causes of inaction.